A view on the Shenandoah Valley from one of the lookouts. Shenandoah National Park

 Conclusion

-We loved our approximately 6 hours in Shenandoah National Park and could have easily spent more days with all the hikes.
+We loved our approximately 6 hours in Shenandoah National Park and could have easily spent more time in the park with all the hikes.
 It was a perfect introduction to the Blue Ridge Mountains, which we continued with the Blue Ridge Parkway.
 Seeing the black bear at the end was simply the cherry on top of our visit.
 With the Skyline Drive, the park fits perfectly into road trips.
 It’s part of the thorough guide of National Geographic, which is on our list of road trip books.

 Like it?
 Pin it!